Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 await sender.SendAsync(message);
 ```

-Now in `Azure.Messaging.ServiceBus`, we combine all the send related features under a common class `ServiceBusSender` that you can create from the top level client using the `CreateSender()` method.
-This method takes the queue or topic you want to target.
-This way, we give you a one stop shop for all your send related needs.
+In `Azure.Messaging.ServiceBus`, all of the send-related features are combined in a common class, `ServiceBusSender`, that is created  by calling `CreateSender` on your `ServiceBusClient`.
+This method takes the queue or topic you want to send to and creates a sender for that specific entity.

 The feature to send a list of messages in a single call was implemented by batching all the messages into a single AMQP message and sending that to the service.

 While we continue to support this feature, it had the potential to fail unexpectedly when the resulting batched AMQP message exceeded the size limit of the sender.
 To help with this, we now provide a safe way to batch multiple messages to be sent at once using the new `ServiceBusMessageBatch` class.
-While the below code sample uses a local queue as the source of messages to be safely batched and sent, your application may use a list or an array of messages that have accumulated from a different part of your code.
+The batch allows you to measure your message with the `TryAdd` method, returning `false` when a message is too large to fit in the batch.

 ```C# Snippet:ServiceBusSendAndReceiveSafeBatch
 // add the messages that we plan to send to a local queue